Avoiding Burnout in Healthcare

 It all comes down to personal preference.
 Think of the thing you dread doing the most; that’s probably the most likely thing to cause burnout.
 When you identify this particular task, or set of tasks, it’s important to start your burnout prevention.

 Even then, losing purpose is possible.
 For example, there will be cases where a patient will die, regardless of what you do.
-This can make some nurses feel like they have no control or power to help, which might make them feel like their job has no purpose.
+This can make some nurses or carers feel like they have no control or power to help, which might make them feel like their job has no purpose.

 Sometimes it’s hard to pull yourself out of the situations that wear you down the most, but doing so will help you identify and solve them more quickly.

 A third contributor to burnout can be your lifestyle.
-Are you taking work home with you, whether literally or mentally?
+Are you taking work home with you, literally or mentally?
 Have you taken a vacation recently?
 Do you constantly feel exhausted?